Inspiration

 View place >

-A modern Skye bungalow furnished in island colours with gliding glass doors and heated floors, divine beds and walk-in showers.
-Bose speakers and smart TVs for entertainment and the finest kit in the kitchen when you want to entertain.
-Cosy up to the wood-burner on a wild night, linger in the sauna, or wallow in the hot tub as the stars begin to bristle.
+A modern Skye bungalow furnished in island colours, with gliding glass doors and heated floors, divine beds and walk-in showers.
+There are Bose speakers and smart TVs for entertainment and the finest kit in the kitchen when you want to entertain.
+Cosy up to the wood-burner on a wild night, linger in the sauna, or soak in the hot tub as the stars begin to bristle.
 With the touch of a button, roll up the blinds and bring the outdoors in.
 What a way to wake each day!
-The views are amazing and ever-changing… across the loch to the Cuillin Hills, and Rum and Canna on a cloudless day.
-Spend your days hiking and wild swimming, visit the great fortress of Dunvegan.
+On a cloudless day you’ll be treated to views across the loch to the Cuillin Hills.
+A hot tub holiday in Scotland doesn’t get much better than that.

 Guest Hazel: Stunning views, lovely accommodation.
 Perfect in every way.
 Happy holidays!
 We will definitely be back to this idyllic spot.